Alistair Appleton: Early life and education

+Career

 On graduating with an upper second class degree, Appleton left the UK for Poland, where he took to writing poetry and helped to edit a children's anthology, as well as teaching at the University of Gdansk.
 He later taught English in eastern Germany and worked as a translator and journalist for Deutsche Welle television.
 Appleton broke into television with Deutsche Welle, and eventually became the frontman of the channel's youth current-affairs show Heat.

 In 1999, Appleton returned to the UK, where he secured roles on Sky's Hot TV (2000), Five's House Doctor (2000–03), BBC Two's Rhona (2000), the Travel Channel's Travel On (2001), BBC One's Garden Invaders (2001), Cash in the Attic (2002–05), BBC Food's Stately Suppers (2005) and had an appearance as himself on the 2006 Doctor Who episode Army of Ghosts.
 He has also hosted several television specials, including The Proms.

 Appleton also did some acting, including a role in Footballers' Wives, during 2002.
 In 2005 he completed The Man Who Drank the Universe, a short documentary on the entheogen ayahuasca, an ancient plant brew from the Amazon.

 In early January 2007, Appleton appeared in BBC America promotions for the fourth series of Cash in the Attic, even though he did not appear in that series.
-From 2007 to 2022 he was one of the presenters for Escape to the Country on BBC television.
-He has also been host of the Orchestra of the Age of Enlightenment's late night concert series The Night Shift at London's South Bank.
+Since 2007, he has been one of the presenters for Escape to the Country on BBC television.
+He has also hosted the Orchestra of the Age of Enlightenment's late night concert series The Night Shift at London's South Bank.

 In January 2016, he appeared on BBC One's Celebrity Mastermind, where he came joint second with 21 points, with a specialist subject of 20th-century European classical music.

-Appleton is a psychotherapist and teaches meditation in retreats and classes across the UK – notably, on the Holy Island in western Scotland.
-He has a therapy practice in Brighton where he lives; he practices as a fully accredited member of the United Kingdom Council for Psychotherapy, the therapy governing body, and works mostly one-to-one.

-Since 2000, Appleton has pursued a serious interest in meditation and has trained mainly in the Buddhist tradition.
-Since 2004, he has also drawn inspiration from outside the Buddhist world, working with ayahuasca at the Spirit Vine Ayahuasca Retreat Center in Brazil.
-He is currently studying with the contemporary Vajrayana teacher, Reggie Ray.
-In 2014, he completed an MA in Advanced psychotherapy at the Minster Centre in London and he now practises as a psychotherapist in Brighton.
-Appleton founded Mindsprings in 2005 "to explore the therapeutic uses and benefits of meditation" and operates retreats and courses about therapeutic meditation.
+Outside of television, Appleton works as a psychotherapist at his practice in Brighton and teaches and lectures on meditation.
+In 2014, he completed an MA in Advanced Psychotherapy.